Marketcloud/marketcloud-swift-sdk/README.md

 # marketcloud-swift-sdk
 #####The official repository for Marketcloud iOS swift SDK (beta)

 Marketcloud is a mobile-first e-commerce backend as a service.
-If you wish to use this SDK in order to build your own Android application, you have to subscribe to Marketcloud's program (actually in beta).
+If you wish to use this SDK in order to build your own Android application, you have to subscribe to Marketcloud's program.

 [![Marketcloud](https://media.licdn.com/media/AAEAAQAAAAAAAARfAAAAJDg0NDI5OTU2LWQ2MDQtNGU4YS1iMzQwLTNkY2VjYTBjM2FjYw.png)](http://www.marketcloud.it/)[![Swift](https://devimages.apple.com.edgekey.net/assets/elements/icons/swift/swift-64x64.png)](https://developer.apple.com/swift/)